bdowns4/MethylationOutlierDetector/README.md

 ```

-Execute the HyperMethylationOutlierDetector.sh script file from the Terminal window.
+Execute the MethylationOutlierDetector.sh script file from the Terminal window.

 ```